fstrike7/fstrike7/resume/en/README.md

 # Faustino Beatrice
 **Data Engineer / Backend Developer**
-Buenos Aires, Argentina
+Buenos Aires City, Argentina

 ---

 ## About Me

-I'm a self-taught software developer with a strong background in backend development and data analysis.
-I'm currently transitioning into a Data Engineering role, blending my skills in development, automation, and data visualization.
-I'm passionate about solving complex problems and building scalable solutions that generate real impact.
-I've worked on both production-grade systems and personal projects using Python, Django, Pandas, CI/CD tools, and cloud services (AWS).
+I am a self-taught software developer with solid experience in backend development and data analysis.
+I am currently focusing my career on data engineering, combining skills in development, automation, and visualization.
+I am passionate about solving complex problems and building scalable solutions that make a real impact.
+I have worked on both real-world and personal projects involving Python, Django, Pandas, CI/CD, and cloud services (AWS).

 ---

 ## Education

-**Certificate in Data Science**
+**Data Science Certification**
-ITBA | 2025 - Currently
+ITBA: Buenos Aires Institute of Technology | Ongoing

-**Associate Degree in Programming**
+**Advanced Technician Degree in Programming**
-TECLAB - Technical Institute | 2021–2023
+TECLAB – Technical Institute | 2021–2023

-**Intro to Programming Diploma**
+**Diploma in Introduction to Programming**
 National Technological University (UTN) | 2021

 ---

-## Work Experience
+## Experience

 ### **Backend Developer**
 **Despegar – Buenos Aires**
-2022 – Present
+August 2022 – November 2024
-- Developed microservices-based applications using Java and Spring.
+- Development of microservice-based applications.
-- Deployed systems using AWS (S3, ECS/EKS), Jenkins, and GitHub Actions.
+- Backend development in Java using frameworks such as **Spring** and **AWS** technologies like S3 and ECS/EKS for deployment.
-- Active contributor to CI/CD workflows and application maintenance.
+- Active participation in continuous integration and deployment (CI/CD) workflows using tools like **Airflow**, **Jenkins**, and **GitHub Actions**.

 ### **Jr. Data Engineer**
 **BB Media – Buenos Aires**
 2022
-- Web scraping of streaming platforms using Python (Selenium, Playwright).
+- Scripting and data analysis, performing web scraping on streaming platforms.
-- Exploratory data analysis in Jupyter Notebooks with Pandas.
+- Data analysis in Google Colab using libraries such as Pandas, matplotlib, and numpy.
-- Data extraction and transformation for reporting.
+- Development and testing in Python using libraries such as Selenium, Playwright, pytest, etc.

 ---

-## Featured Projects
+## Relevant Projects

-### **Data Insights CLI** (2025 – Personal Project)
+### **Data Insights CLI** (2025 – Personal)
-Open-source project combining backend (Django REST), data analysis (Pandas, Matplotlib), and a command-line interface.
+Open-source project combining backend (Django REST), data analysis (Pandas, Matplotlib), and a command-line interface (CLI).
-- Allows uploading datasets, performing analysis, and generating visualizations via CLI.
+- Allows users to upload datasets, analyze them, and generate visualizations from the command line.
-- Includes endpoints for automated EDA and predictions.
+- Implements endpoints for automated analysis (EDA) and predictions.
-- Advanced visualizations with statistical details (mean, standard deviation, etc.).
+- Enhanced visualizations including statistics (mean, standard deviation, etc.).
 GitHub: *[Data Insights CLI](https://github.com/fstrike7/data-insights-cli)*

 ---